BENEDICT’S CATHOLIC PRIMARY SCHOOL

-ADMISSION POLICY AND ARRANGEMENTS 2020/2021
+ADMISSION POLICY AND ARRANGEMENTS 2023/2024

 Our principal role as a Catholic school is to participate in the mission of the Catholic Church by providing a framework which will help children to grow in their understanding of the Good News and in the practice of their faith.
-The school will help the children develop fully as human beings and prepare them to undertake their responsibilities as Catholics in society.
+The school will help the children develop fully as human beings and prepare them to undertake their responsibilities as Catholic in society.
 The school asks all parents applying for a place here to respect this ethos and its importance to the school community.
 This does not affect the rights of parents who are not of the faith of this school to apply for and be considered for a place here.

 Children with a Statement of Special Educational Needs or Education Health Care Plan that names a school will be offered a place without using the admission criteria and will count as part of the school’s published admission number.

-- A Looked After Child is a child who is (a) in the care of a Local Authority, or (b) being provided with accommodation by a Local Authority in the exercise of their Social Services functions (under section 22(1) of the Children Act 1989.
+b.
+A Looked After Child is a child who is (a) in the care of a Local Authority, or (b) being provided with accommodation by a Local Authority in the exercise of their Social Services functions (under section 22(1) of the Children Act 1989.
 A previously Looked After Child is one who immediately moved on from that status after becoming subject to an adoption, child arrangements order or special guardianship order.

-- For a child to be considered as a Catholic evidence of a Catholic Baptism is required.
+c.
+For a child to be considered as a Catholic evidence of a Catholic Baptism is required.
 Baptism should take place before the closing date for applications.

-A Baptised Catholic can also be defined as one who has been baptised by the Rites of Baptism of one of the various Churches in communion with the See of Rome (cf Catechism of the Catholic Church 1203).
+Baptised Catholic can also be defined as one who has been baptised by the Rites of Baptism of one of the various Churches in communion with the See of Rome (cf Catechism of the Catholic Church 1203).
 Written evidence of this baptism can be obtained by recourse to the Baptismal Registers of the church in which the baptism took place.

 A person who has been baptised in a separate ecclesial community and subsequently received into full communion with the Catholic Church by the Rite of Reception of Baptised Christians into the Full Communion of the Catholic Church.
 Written evidence of their reception into full communion with the Catholic Church can be obtained by recourse to the Register of Receptions, or in some cases a sub-section of the Baptismal Registers of the Church in which the Rite of Reception took place.